robstoll/atrium/README.md

 💬 &lt;- _this icon signifies answers/input for advanced users, you might want to skip them if you are new to Atrium._<br/>

 <details>
-<summary>💬 Wrap each property into an assertion function? </summary>
+<summary>💬 Provide a feature extractor for each property? </summary>

-You might be asking yourself whether it is better to [write an own assertion function](#write-own-assertion-functions) or use `feature`.
+You might be asking yourself whether it is better to [write an own feature extractor](#write-own-expectation-functions) or use `feature`.

-The only drawback of using an existing property is that a few more keystrokes are required compared to [writing an own assertion function](#write-own-assertion-functions) once and then reuse it (as we did with `message`).
+The only drawback of using an existing property is that a few more keystrokes are required compared to [writing an own feature extractor](#write-own-expectation-functions) once and then reuse it (as we did with `message`).
-Yet, we do not recommend writing an own assertion function for every single property.
+Yet, we do not recommend writing an own feature extractor for every single property.
 We think it makes sense to add one if you use it a lot and (preferably) it is a stable API.
 Why not always?
-Because one quickly forgets to rename the assertion function if the property as such is renamed (e.g., as part of an IDE refactoring).
+Because one quickly forgets to rename the feature extractor if the property as such is renamed (e.g., as part of an IDE refactoring).
-As you can see, you would need to keep the property name and the name of the assertion function in sync to be meaningful (otherwise one gets quickly confused or has to remember two names for the same thing).
+As you can see, you would need to keep the property name and the name of the feature extractor in sync to be meaningful (otherwise one gets quickly confused or has to remember two names for the same thing).

-Writing assertion functions for methods is a different story though, especially due to [overload bugs in Kotlin](https://github.com/robstoll/atrium/wiki/Kotlin-Bugs-and-missing-features).
+Writing feature extractors for method calls is a different story though, especially due to [overload bugs in Kotlin](https://github.com/robstoll/atrium/wiki/Kotlin-Bugs-and-missing-features).
 Also, code completion is not yet as good as it should be when it comes to methods.
-Last but not least, in case it is not always safe to call a method (e.g. `List.get` => IndexOutOfBound) then it makes sense to wrap it into an assertion function and use `_logic.extractFeature` instead.
+Last but not least, in case it is not always safe to call a method (e.g. `List.get` => IndexOutOfBound) then it makes sense to wrap it into an own feature extractor and use `_logic.extractFeature`.

 </details>